SC sets aside Delhi HC order granting bail to ex-CFO of Bhushan Steel | Devdiscourse

-Johari was arrested by the SFIO on May 2 for alleged fraudulent activities, including filing false documents with various banks.
-The SFIO has alleged that Johari was managing the affairs of Bhushan Steel and was looking after raising of funds from banks and financial institutions and was also one of the signatories to the financial statements of the company till fiscal year 2016-17.
+Johari was arrested by SFIO on May 2 for alleged fraudulent activities, including filing false documents with various banks.
+SFIO said Johari was managing the affairs of Bhushan Steel and was looking after raising of funds from banks and financial institutions and was also one of the signatories to the financial statements of the company till fiscal year 2016-17.

-The SFIO has alleged that during the probe, they have found that there were several alleged fraudulent practices at the company, including manipulations of accounts and financial statements during the term of Johari.
+SFIO said that during the probe it found there were several alleged fraudulent practices at the company, including manipulations of accounts and financial statements during the term of Johari.
+In its order, the high court, after perusing the contents of the complaint, had said that it becomes evident that the "mind and will of the accused company are the main accused-- Brij Bhushan Singal and Neeraj Singal, who had been actually controlling the company".

+The high court had observed that it is a matter of record that main accused Brij Bhushan Singal has not been arrested and co-accused Neeraj Singal has already been granted bail.
+SFIO had claimed that Johari was a member of the committee of board of directors on borrowing, investment and loans along with former promoters Brij Bhushan Singal and Neeraj Singal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)